Geneforge (video game): Gameplay

-Players create a character and travel around Sucia Island, a location Barred to the members of the player character's sect.
-Whilst searching for a way off the island, the game's ultimate goal, players can form alliances with the island's inhabitants and complete quests through combat or other means.
-Geneforge is played in 45° axonometric perspective, movement through the game's environs is real-time but switches to turn-based combat in the game's playing field.
+Players create a character and travel around Sucia Isle, a location Barred to the members of the player character's sect.
+While searching for a way off the island, the game's ultimate goal, players can form alliances with the island's inhabitants and complete quests through combat or other means.
+Geneforge is played in 45° axonometric perspective.
+Movement through the environs is real-time, but switches to turn-based combat in the playing field.
 The game world is divided up into 77 areas accessible through a world map.
-The first two areas serve as the game's tutorial; introducing players to navigation, controls and shaping creations.
-Clearing areas by defeating guardians or successfully traversing the terrain allows players to bypass those areas via the world map, reducing travelling time.
-The game has an always-visible auto-map, which begins each area completely darkened, and is revealed as the player explores.
-As the player's party performs tasks or defeats enemies they receive experience, leading to increased levels and additional skill points.
+The first two areas serve as the tutorial, introducing players to navigation, controls and shaping creations.
+Clearing areas by defeating guardians or successfully traversing the terrain allows players to bypass those areas via the world map, reducing traveling time.
+The game has an on-screen automap, which begins each area completely darkened, and is revealed as the player explores.
+When the player's party performs tasks or defeats enemies, they receive experience, leading to increased levels and additional skill points.
 The player character's skill points can be used to increase their statistics or to improve their aptitude in one of the fifteen available skills.
 Canisters which increase skills or add new abilities are scattered throughout the game.

 Before starting the game, players choose from three basic character classes, each of which has a particular playing style.
 Guardians are fighters who excel in standard combat skills, especially hand-to-hand fighting.
 They are capable of shaping creations, but have little affinity for magic.
 Agents excel in spell casting and are capable of hand-to-hand combat, but have poor shaping skills.
 The Shaper is a summoner, capable of creating living creatures by using their own life essence.
 Shapers rely on their creations for protection.
-Every character class is referred to as "Shaper" in-game.
-Most objectives in the game must be completed via combat or diplomacy, but players can also use subterfuge to pass obstacles.
+Every character class is referred to as "Shaper" during the game.
+Most objectives must be completed via combat or diplomacy, but players can also use subterfuge to pass obstacles.
 All three character classes can use different methods, depending on which skills they are adept in.
 Some areas are difficult to pass, and some tasks are difficult to complete, unless the player character is a certain class.
-Each character class has a different combat style, the combat skills they are associated with cost fewer skill points to increase.
+Each character class has a different combat style, and the combat skills they are associated with cost fewer skill points to increase.